 (5) Free California Rental Lease Forms to Download

-Free California Sublease Agreement - PDF Download
+California Sublease Agreement

 California sublease agreement is a document that allows for subletting and done in accordance to provision (CIV § 1995.210).
 It is a legally binding document between a sub-lessor (current tenant) and a sub-lessee (subtenant) in a residential space.
-The subtenant is bound to comply with the original terms as stated

-Free Rental Application California - PDF Download
+Rental Application California

 California residential rental application form is used by a landlord or property management company to collect crucial information on potential tenants.
 The filled-in formation ranges from personal information to rental history, employment, credit, and references information.
-Once the applicant fills the form, they authorize the landlord to conduct a background
+Once the applicant fills the form, they authorize the landlord to conduct a background check on them.

-Free Commercial Lease Agreement California - PDF Download
+Commercial Lease Agreement California

 The California commercial lease agreement is a legal document that governs the relationship between the landlord and the tenant in a commercial property.
 Although there are decreased regulations compared to other leases, the California commercial lease agreement complies with the state laws.
-The lease agreement must follow the provisions provided

 Landlord-Tenant Laws